vijayengineer/Sparkhackathon/README.md

 Collect interest rates, predicted rates from csv data from the S3 bucket Draw heatmap, charts for the interest rates
-Use trading view widgets to show buy, sell rates
+Use trading view widgets to show buy, sell rates.

+Website is hosted at www.wager.fyi